NanoComp/meep/doc/docs/ModeExpansion.md

 mode, $v_m$, times the area $A_S$ of the cross-sectional surface $S$:
 $$ C_m = v_m A_S. \tag{6} $$

-Now consider a MEEP calculation in which we have accumulated frequency-domain $\mathbf E^{\text{meep}}$ and $\mathbf H^{\text{meep}}$ fields on a `dft-flux` object located on a cross-sectional surface $S$.
-Invoking the eigenmode expansion [(1)](ModeExpansion.md#EigenmodeExpansions) and choosing (without loss of generality) the origin of the $x$ axis to be the position of the cross-sectional plane, the tangential components of the frequency-domain MEEP fields take the form
+Now consider a Meep calculation in which we have accumulated frequency-domain $\mathbf E^{\text{meep}}$ and $\mathbf H^{\text{meep}}$ fields on a `dft-flux` object located on a cross-sectional surface $S$.
+Invoking the eigenmode expansion [(1)](ModeExpansion.md#EigenmodeExpansions) and choosing (without loss of generality) the origin of the $x$ axis to be the position of the cross-sectional plane, the tangential components of the frequency-domain Meep fields take the form
 $$ \mathbf E^{\text{meep}}_\parallel
    = \sum_{n} (\alpha_n^+ + \alpha_n^-)\mathbf{E}_{n\parallel}^+,